-Mother’s Day is always a productive crochet day for me because not only do I not do any cooking or housework, I feel obligated to enjoy the day with hook and yarn in hand, and this year was no exception.
+Mother’s Day is always a productive crochet day for me because not only do I not do any cooking or housework, I feel obligated to enjoy the day with hook and yarn in hand, and this year was no exception as I worked first on one bag and then another.

 I had, over the course of the last few days, finished sewing in the lining, added a row of single crochet along the length of four five-round granny squares, woven in and trimmed the resulting ends so all that was left was to secure the combination edging and strap.